What is Cresemba and how is it used?

 - Keep CRESEMBA in the original package and protect it from moisture.

-- Do not remove CRESEMBA from original packaging until your scheduled dose.
+- Do not remove CRESEMBA from original packaging.

 Keep CRESEMBA and all medicines out of the reach of children.

-General information about the safe and effective use of CRESEMBA.
+General information about the safe and effective use of TRADENAME.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use CRESEMBA for a condition for which it was not prescribed.
 Do not give CRESEMBA to other people, even if they have the same symptoms that you have.
 It may harm them.